 An anti-dumping measure may then be passed by the government if the GCA finds that the product is sold to Georgia at below market value of the same product in the country in which it is produced, and if the practice is harming the local industry.
 A second condition that needs to be filled is that the share of the volume of dumped products exceed 5% of sales on the local market.

-The point of the anti-dumping legislation is not to protect the country from cheap imports, but it is intended to stop foreign producers from selling their products at below cost price, in order to harm local companies and grab market share.
+The aim of the anti-dumping legislation is not to protect the country from cheap imports, but to stop foreign producers from selling their products at below cost price, in order to harm local companies and grab market share.
 In this way, it is a branch of competition policy, like anti-monopoly legislation.

 Deputy Minister of Economy and Sustainable Development Genadi Arveladze notes that the law is in full compliance with the norms of the World Trade Organization and international standards, and that the law had been reached by consensus with all stakeholders, including businesses, and that it will not play a restrictive role in international trade.